carlokruger/convertm4a/README.md

    ```

    The script will:
+   - Ensure `input/` and `output/` directories exist (create them if missing)
    - Read all `.m4a` files from the `input/` directory
    - Convert them to `.wav` (44.1 kHz, stereo)
    - Save them in the `output/` directory
+   - Print a summary of how many files were converted

 6. **Check the Output**
    ```